 A trip to Antigua would not be complete without swimming with stingrays.
 The village of Seatons is a short ride from the cruise pier and the base camp of Antigua’s Stingray City.
 After a safety briefing, you will be provided with snorkel equipment and will embark on a boat ride to Barge Reef where you will be able to interact with these friendly Southern Stingrays that are native to this area.

 Here, you will have time to pet or even feed these creatures while also enjoying the beautiful coral reef.
 This tour is great for cruisers of all ages.
 Those who cannot swim or would prefer to stay in shallow waters can wade around the 3 foot deep area while playing with the stingrays, and those who want to be a bit more adventurous can snorkel in the 8 foot deep area.
-Either way, Stingray City Antigua definitely makes our list of the 5 Best Things to do in Antigua on a Cruise.
+Either way, Stingray City Antigua definitely makes a great cruise excursion.

 Be Adventurous on a Cruise around the Island